luke-feeney/Are-we-wrong-about-Web3-/README.md

 Git is the most successful Web3 project.

-The tweet that triggered a TerminusDB debate.
+The tweet that launched a thousand TerminusDB debates.

 If git is the most successful Web3 project, and TerminusDB is ‘git for data’ then we must be web3, right? *[Socrates is a man](https://en.wikipedia.org/wiki/Syllogism) and all that*.